 Based on previous work on crisis management (Coombs, 2007a), we define scapegoating as a critical organizational discursive strategy for shifting blame following an accusation of misconduct with low moral but high attributional ambiguity.
 In this situation, a clear wrongdoing is made visible but it is still unclear which actors exactly are responsible.
-This may then trigger efforts by audiences to identify the cause and the source of the organizational wrongdoing, bearing the risk that the finger of blame is pointed at the organization as a whole (Bonazzi, 1983; Devers, Dewett, Mishina, & Belsito, 2009).
+This may then trigger efforts by audiences to identify the cause and the source of the organizational wrongdoing, bearing the risk that the finger of blame is pointed at the organization as a whole (Bonazzi, 1983; Devers et al., 2009).
 This vulnerability triggers a discursive reaction from the organization (Girard, 1982).
 The accused organization will attempt to discursively shift blame, for which the high level of attributional ambiguity provides the necessary discursive opportunity.
 To do so, the organization will generate discourses that blame individual organizational members in order to shift the blame away from the organization.
 Individual employees with limited retaliatory power, especially at lower levels of the organization, can become easy targets for this scapegoating (Djabi & de Longueval, 2020).
-But high-level executives and even CEOs can also become the target of scapegoating discourses, mainly because they are the most visible to outsiders and naturally seem to hold most of the responsibility (Gangloff et al., 2016), which makes it easier for audiences to associate them with the misconduct.
-Thus, we formulate the following proposition:
+But high-level executives and even CEOs can also become the target of scapegoating discourses, mainly because they are the most visible to outsiders and naturally seem to hold most of the